How to Sell an App Idea? A Beginner’s guide

-We’ve already talked about how the mobile app market is growing from year to year as the number of users and the time they spend with their smartphones keeps increasing.
-If in doubt, take a look at the latest statistics.
+We’ve already talked about how the mobile app market is growing from year to year.
+The number of users and the time they spend with their smartphones keeps increasing.
 In this regard, many business owners and developers want to implement their ideas in apps, but find it difficult to do that with their own savings.
 We’ll tell you how to make investors interested in your startup at different stages of product development and where you can look for funding.
-All you need is an idea.
+Ready?

 How to fund an app at the idea stage?